Insider Selling: Usio, Inc. (NASDAQ:USIO) Director Sells 2,000 Shares of Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the stock in a transaction dated Wednesday, July 28th.
-The stock was sold at an average price of $5.51, for a total transaction of $11,020.00.
-Following the transaction, the director now owns 2,068,507 shares of the company’s stock, valued at approximately $11,397,473.57.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction on Monday, August 2nd.
+The shares were sold at an average price of $5.65, for a total value of $11,300.00.
+Following the transaction, the director now directly owns 2,061,254 shares of the company’s stock, valued at $11,646,085.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Michael R. Long also recently made the following trade(s):

-Separately, Zacks Investment Research cut shares of Usio from a “buy” rating to a “hold” rating in a report on Wednesday, July 21st.
+Separately, Zacks Investment Research lowered Usio from a “buy” rating to a “hold” rating in a research report on Wednesday, July 21st.

-Several large investors have recently modified their holdings of the company.
-BlackRock Inc. boosted its stake in shares of Usio by 8.9% in the fourth quarter.
-BlackRock Inc. now owns 37,275 shares of the company’s stock worth $100,000 after acquiring an additional 3,061 shares during the last quarter.
-Dorsey Wright & Associates acquired a new stake in shares of Usio in the first quarter worth approximately $40,000.
-Citadel Advisors LLC boosted its stake in shares of Usio by 26.7% in the first quarter.
-Citadel Advisors LLC now owns 29,474 shares of the company’s stock worth $189,000 after acquiring an additional 6,220 shares during the last quarter.
-Morgan Stanley boosted its stake in shares of Usio by 13.4% in the first quarter.
-Morgan Stanley now owns 129,480 shares of the company’s stock worth $831,000 after acquiring an additional 15,280 shares during the last quarter.
-Finally, Thompson Siegel & Walmsley LLC acquired a new stake in shares of Usio in the first quarter worth approximately $99,000.
-20.74% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Parian Global Management LP grew its position in shares of Usio by 108.9% during the 1st quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after buying an additional 885,035 shares during the period.
+G2 Investment Partners Management LLC acquired a new position in shares of Usio during the 1st quarter worth about $3,959,000.
+EAM Investors LLC acquired a new position in shares of Usio during the 1st quarter worth about $1,076,000.
+Morgan Stanley grew its position in shares of Usio by 13.4% during the 1st quarter.
+Morgan Stanley now owns 129,480 shares of the company’s stock worth $831,000 after buying an additional 15,280 shares during the period.
+Finally, Geode Capital Management LLC grew its position in shares of Usio by 102.2% during the 1st quarter.
+Geode Capital Management LLC now owns 128,445 shares of the company’s stock worth $824,000 after buying an additional 64,921 shares during the period.
+Institutional investors own 20.74% of the company’s stock.

 About Usio